AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

    * **Formula**: A/B
    * Select the currency option
    * **Group By**: campaign
-   * **Notes**: You can **title** the formula as \"CPC\", and **hide** all metrics.
+   * **Notes**: You can **title** the formula as "CPC", and **hide** all metrics.

    ![CPC](../../assets/CPC.png){: width="929"}

 ### Customers by acquisition source

 * **Description**: If you track an order's source, medium, and campaign using Google eCommerce, you can analyze your customers by their acquisition source.
-This will help you identify which marketing sources are acquiring customers and answer questions such as \"are most of your customers making their first orders through Google, Facebook, or some other source?\"
+This will help you identify which marketing sources are acquiring customers and answer questions such as "are most of your customers making their first orders through Google, Facebook, or some other source?"
 * **Report Example**: Customers by acquisition source
    * **Metric Used**: New Customers
    * **Time Range**: All-Time